Jirigesi/OOSLA-Prediction/README.md

 | ESC              | indicating whether the bug is externally discovered (reported by end-users) or an internally discovered bug (reported by QA team). |
 | Category         | the category of the bug (such as Account management, Documentation, Configuration, etc.).                                          |
 | Summary          | a short description of the bug.                                                                                                    |

+## Dynamic and Contextual Features

+The experimental results from Kikas et al.~\cite{kikas2016using} indicate that their selected features outperformed existing prediction approaches.
+Thus, we consider contextual and dynamic features introduced by Kikas et al.~\cite{kikas2016using} as another baseline for our evaluation.
+Below are the dynamic and contextual features that Kikas et al. used: